panu-kangas/run_dashy_run/README.md

 - Added new obstacle to the game: a wall with a gap.
 Player needs to move themselves through the gap in order to survive.
 - Added new enemy type: ShootingEnemy.
 - Added Coin system: player can now collect coins while playing the game.
 Coins are persistant through the game, and can be later used to buy upgrades.
+- Added Upgrade Shop and two new abilities.
+Player can now spend coins on these upgrades that boost Dashy's movement abilities.

 ## Prerequisites